Polymer in water

 Within PARM.lammps, the mass and pair_coeff of atoms of types 8 and 9 are for water and the atoms of types 1 to 7 are for the polymer molecule.
 Similarly, the bond_coeff 7 and angle_coeff 8 are for water, while all the other parameters are for the polymer.

 Let us create water molecules.
-To do so, let us define what a water molecule is using a molecule template called H2O-SPCFw.mol, and then randomly create 1050 molecules.
+To do so, let us import a molecule template called H2O-SPCFw.mol and then let us randomly create 1050 molecules.
 Add the following lines into input.lammps:

 molecule h2omol H2O-SPCFw.mol